IMPRINT & PRIVACY

 Depending on the object of research, ZSI collects and processes various personal data that you actively provide (in person, by telephone, by mail, by email or web-based), such as:

-If required by the object of investigation, special categories of personal data are also collected in accordance with Art 9 GDPR (eg race or ethnic origin, political opinion, religious or ideological convictions, health data, etc).
-Here, too, the legal basis for data collection and processing is your consent (Art 9 (2) (a) GDPR).
+If required by the object of investigation, special categories of personal data are also collected in accordance with Art.
+9 GDPR (e.g. political opinion, religious or ideological convictions, race or ethnic origin, health data, etc.).
+Here, too, the legal basis for data collection and processing is your consent according to Art.
+9 (2) (a) GDPR.

 Please note that depending on the object of investigation, the personal data requested in the survey may vary greatly.